-- the uncertainty of the Intel Xeon Phi product line,
+- the addition of the European Processor Initiative,

-- the pending release of the AMD Insight GPU (a NVIDIA Tesla competitor),
+- the resurgence of AMD,

-- the growing scope for use of FPGAs,
+- the Intel Xee Architecture,

-- the EuroHPC initiative,
+- further details on the EuroHPC joint undertaking and the related hardware developments,

-- the Charm++/Charmpy runtime,
+- the Kokkos runtime,

 - updates on the WP7 pilot projects.

 As per Task 3 of WP7, we are expected to provide 2 feedback sessions where the software, developed within the project is presented to a combined audience of users and hardware vendors.
 The first of these was held in RP2 and remains unchanged in the current deliverable (reported in detail in Section 4).
 We expect to hold the second of these sessions in RP4.
-In addition, we have a booth at PASC18 and are likely to attend SC18, both of which are also relevant to this task.
+In addition, we had a booth at PASC18.